Heading to Tioman Island? Trying to work out which beach to call home? Wondering if it’s Juara Beach, Tioman Island?

 However, it’s still very low key with great views and a feeling that you are surrounded by nature.
 It’s just not completely nature anymore.

-The beach itself is very pretty, definitely one of the top on the island.
-It is windier on this side but I found that good as it kept things a touch cooler.
+The beach itself is very pretty and is definitely one of the top on the island.
+It is windier on this side, but I found that good as it kept things a touch cooler.
 Less good was a lot of coral on the beach so be careful where you step in bare feet.

 There are many eating and Juara Beach accommodation options as well as small shops.